Whoa, you’re here early! We’re still on Beta, so excuse any error or mistakes.

 A perhaps underreported CBD benefit is its ability to produce a profoundly healing effect on the consumer.
 And while the effects of CBD won’t make the consumer feel high, if they are inexperienced with cannabinoids, their sense of relief may feel like nothing they’ve ever experienced.

-CBD products are often consumed to help alleviate symptoms associated with conditions such as:
+CBD products are suggested to have many potential therapeutic properties, and often consumed to help alleviate symptoms associated with conditions such as:

 Is CBD Legal?

-When deciding which CBD products to consume, CBD or THC, it is also important to consider its legality.
-Both cannabis and THC are included in the U.S. Controlled Substances Act, which means that they are currently prohibited under federal law.
-As of March 2022, 33 states and Washington, D.C. have enacted programs that allow medical cannabis and products to be prescribed by a doctor.
+When deciding which CBD products to consume, from hemp or cannabis, it is also important to consider its legality.
+Cannabis plants and products with more than 0.3% THC are included in the U.S. Controlled Substances Act, which means that they are currently prohibited under federal law.
+To get around this, most states have enacted programs that allow medical cannabis and products to be prescribed by a doctor.

 Will CBD Cause Me to Fail My Drug Test?

 Be sure to keep in mind that although legal, many CBD products do contain trace amounts of THC.
-While these amounts are small, they may still be detectable in a drug test, especially if you are ingesting large quantities of CBD.
+While these amounts are small, they may still be detectable in a drug test, especially if you take CBD products regularly or are ingesting large quantities of CBD.

 What We Learned: What is CBD?

-• Cannabidiol, or CBD, is the second most prevalent cannabinoid in cannabis, behind only THC.
+• Cannabidiol, or CBD, is the most prevalent cannabinoid in fiber-type cannabis, also called hemp.

 • CBD was discovered 20 years before THC, during the 1940s.

-• The World Health Organization (WHO) has said that CBD is mainly harmless and possibly beneficial.
+• The World Health Organization (WHO) has said that CBD is mainly harmless and possibly beneficial, even in doses up to 1,500 mg daily.

 • CBD first started gaining more popularity circa 2018, as a result of the Farm Bill.

-• This bill effectively legalized all hemp-derived cannabidiol products, as long as they remain under 0.03% Delta-9 THC.
+• This bill effectively legalized all hemp-derived cannabidiol products, as long as they remain under 0.3% Delta-9 THC by dry weight.

-• CBD impacts our endocannabinoid system (ECS), which is a system in the human body that plays a critical role in maintaining homeostasis.
+• CBD increases our endocannabinoids and impacts our endocannabinoid system (ECS), which is a system in the human body that plays a critical role in maintaining homeostasis.

-• Since it is non-psychoactive, the effects of CBD is that it does not get you high.
+• Since it is non-impairing, CBD does not get you high.

 • The benefits of CBD are potentially vast, including that it may help counteract the psychoactive effects of THC.

-• CBD may help treat symptoms of inflammation, chronic pain, insomnia, and anxiety.
+• CBD may help treat symptoms of inflammation, chronic pain, insomnia, anxiety, and more.

 • Although hemp-derived CBD is legal to consume in the U.S., doing so may still cause you to fail a drug test.